 Amazing Central America

-Get ready for a fast-paced adventure through the best of Guatemala, Honduras, El Salvador, Nicaragua, Costa Rica and Panama.
-From oceans teeming with marine life to tropical forests alive with jungle melodies, this pocket of Central America is something of a natural paradise.
-Whether you're shopping in colonial Antigua, exploring the intricately carved structures at Copan or taking a night hike up an active volcano at La Fortuna, you'll get a wonderful insight into the heart and soul of Central America during this incredible adventure.
+Get ready for a 29-day Lonely Planet Experience through Guatemala, Honduras, El Salvador, Nicaragua, Costa Rica and Panama, powered by Intrepid.
+From oceans teeming with marine life to tropical forests alive with jungle melodies, this pocket of Central America is truly a natural paradise.
+Whether you're shopping in colonial Antigua, exploring the intricately carved structures at Copan or taking a night hike up an active volcano at La Fortuna, this trip gives you real insight into the heart and soul of Central America.

 Duration: 29 days